 Inspect the primary filter element after every 100 hours of service and replace the element and safety filter yearly (or when dirty or damaged).
-More frequent replacement may be required when operating in extremely dusty conditions as indicated by the air filter restriction gauge.
+More frequent replacement may be required when operating in extremely dusty conditions.
 Service the air cleaner as follows:

-- 1. Lift Mono Latch Twist LockTM and twist the OptiAirTM cover to the left into the "open" position to remove the air cleaner cover.
-Wash the cover and dust ejection valve.
-Check that these components are in good condition.
-The dust ejection valve is subject to wear and deterioration and should be replaced yearly or when damaged.
-The lips of the valve should close and fit together; any cracks, deformation, or wear in the valve is cause for replacement. - Remove the primary filter element by pulling it out of the canister.
+- 1. Release the top and bottom cover latches and remove the air cleaner cover.
+Wash the cover.
+Check that the cover is in good condition. - Remove the primary filter element by pulling it out of the canister.
 There will be some initial resistance as the filter seal breaks loose and slides off of the outlet tube.
 Gently move the end of the filter up and down and side to side or twist to loosen the seal.
-Use gentle action to minimize the amount of dust dislodged as the filter is removed. - Discard the filter element if excessive air flow restriction has been indicated by the air filter restriction gauge and proceed to Step 6.
-Clean the filter element by gently tapping on a flat, hard surface.
-If excessive restriction still exists after cleaning the element, it should be replaced.
+Use gentle action to minimize the amount of dust dislodged as the filter is removed. - 3.
+Clean the filter element by GENTLY tapping on a FLAT, HARD surface.